Skip to main content

 8. Load data incrementally

-Often you don't want to load the whole data in each load, but rather only the new or modified data. dlt makes this easy with incremental loading.
+Often, you don't want to load the entire dataset in each load, but rather only the new or modified data. dlt makes this easy with incremental loading.

 In the example below, we configure the table "family" to load incrementally based on the column "updated":